statamic-rad-pack/runway/docs/resources.md

 ],
 ```

-### Published States
+### Publish States

-If you're storing content that you'd like to be able to publish and unpublish, you can add the `published` config option which will allow you to manage publish states for a Runway model:
+If you're storing content you'd like to be able to store without publishing right away, you can use the `published` config option to add a "Published" toggle to your Runway model:

 ```php
 'resources' => [